-The Outstanding Partner in Collaboration Award - The Office of Title IX
+The Outstanding Partner in Collaboration Award: The Alumni Association of CWRU

 The Outstanding Partner in Collaboration goes to a campus partner that has successfully worked with the Center for International Affairs to sponsor or host an event or program that has benefited the international student community and internationalization efforts.